EgoWorld: Translating Exocentric View to Egocentric View using Rich Exocentric Observations

 \subsection{Egocentric View Reconstruction}

-From $\Phi_{exo}$, we obtain high-level observations ${S}_{ego}$, ${P}_{ego}$, and $T_{exo}$.
-In $\Phi_{ego}$, our goal is to reconstruct a dense and reliable egocentric image $\hat{I}_{ego}$ using them.
 Since $S_{ego}$ only contains partial information observed from the exocentric view, it is necessary to reconstruct the missing regions.
-Thus, leveraging the powerful latent diffusion model (LDM) \cite{rombach2022high}, we exploit exocentric observations $S_{ego}$, ${P}_{ego}$, and ${T}_{exo}$ for $\Phi_{ego}$.
+Thus, leveraging the powerful latent diffusion model (LDM) \citep{rombach2022high}, we exploit exocentric observations $S_{ego}$, ${P}_{ego}$, and ${T}_{exo}$ for $\Phi_{ego}$.

-Following the LDM, input images are encoded into the latent embedding using a frozen VAE encoder \cite{esser2021taming}, and the denoised latent embedding is decoded into an output image using the frozen VAE decoder.
+Following the LDM, input images are encoded into the latent embedding using a frozen VAE encoder \citep{esser2021taming}, and the denoised latent embedding is decoded into an output image using the frozen VAE decoder.
 Specifically, we encode $S_{ego}$ to a sparse embedding $s_{ego}\in \mathbb{R}^{64 \times 64 \times 4}$ with VAE encoder.
 We obtain a 2D egocentric hand pose map $P_{ego}^{2D}\in \mathbb{R}^{512 \times 512 \times 3}$ by projecting $P_{ego}$ with $K_{ego}$, encode $P_{ego}^{2D}$ to 4-channels embedding with VAE encoder, and reduce the number of channels of 4-channels embedding to 1-channel via a channel reduction layer.
-This layer consists of one convolutional layer, which inputs 4-channels embedding and outputs 1-channel embedding.
+This layer consists of one convolutional layer, which inputs 4-channel embedding and outputs 1-channel embedding.
 Therefore, we obtain a 1-channel pose embedding $p_{ego}\in \mathbb{R}^{64 \times 64 \times 1}$.

 During training, the ground-truth egocentric image ${I}_{ego} \in \mathbb{R}^{512 \times 512 \times 3}$ is also encoded to a clean latent $z_0 \in \mathbb{R}^{64 \times 64 \times 4}$ through the VAE encoder, and the noise $\epsilon_{t} \in \mathbb{R}^{64 \times 64 \times 4}$ is added to $z_0$ to make a noisy embedding $z_{t}\in \mathbb{R}^{64 \times 64 \times 4}$ with timestep $t$ as follows: